vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 })
 ```

 `onWrite` hook can take a lot of [arguments](ui-api.html#save-config-changes) but we will need only two of them: `prompts` and `api`.
-First one is current prompts runtime objects - we will get a prompt id from it and retrieve an answer with this id.
+The first one is current prompts runtime objects - we will get a prompt id from it and retrieve an answer with this id.
 To retrieve the answer we'll use `async getAnswer()` method from the `api`:

 ```js
 // ui.js